 The state has a license link where those considering a loan can search for qualified lenders.
 All those licensed in the state are on the site.
 A lender that doesn't qualify as a financial institution is noted as a "licensed lender."

 This would include "money transmitters," which some online lenders are called because they aren't banks or financial companies.
 However, they don't cover cryptocurrency transactions.

 To find listings for those, go to the "consumer credit licensee listings" site and the "money transmitter."

 Each lending company will have its own repayment methods, so you must read the loan agreement to understand the repayment terms.
-Generally, some lenders, like pawn brokers, prefer cash paid in person.
+Generally, some lenders, like pawnbrokers, prefer cash paid in person.

 Online lenders sometimes allow you to pay online with a debit card or will have payments automatically withdrawn from your bank account on a specific day.
-You will need to contact your lender to find out their policies.
+You will need to contact your lender to find out about their policies.

 These loans are popular because they don't require all the information and credit checks that traditional lenders like banks require.
 In addition, banks sometimes take a week or two to get a loan, while these lenders can get you money in a day or so.

-Being able to manage your loan online or through an app is another plus.
+Managing your loan online or through an app is another plus.